ec-builds/enterprise-homelab/docs/reference/proxmox/proxmox-storage-configuration.md

 - The new Directory storage is active
 - The storage is restricted to the correct node
 - The filesystem is mounted correctly
-- VM storage remains on the dedicated LVM-Thin volume
+- VM and container disks remain on the dedicated LVM-Thin storage
 - The system volume group retains the intended free-space reserve